ronaldloyko/linkbox/contributing.md

 - `android` contains **native files** for our project and can be opened in Android Studio to create the application package.
 We usually don't have to touch this folder manually since Capacitor handles it
 - `public` contains **static assets** like images and also the main HTML file for our application
 - `resources` contains **general resources** like artwork images for documentation and building purposes.
 These resources are _not_ directly used by the application itself
+- `metadata` contains Fastlane **meta data** about this application and is used to submit details to F-Droid and Play Store
 - `src` contains the **source code** of our application and is the place where you will most likely work
   - `components` contains our **UI components**
   - `data` contains every **related with (persisted) data**.
 If you are using the same value (which is _not_ state) more than once across several components, you may want to declare it as a **constant**.
 Here we also find the storage adapter, which is responsible for interacting with the operating system's **storage** and **file system**